-The Odyssey Mine, now under construction, will develop the continuity of the deposit in the Canadian Malartic and Barnat pits through four main mineralized zones at depth: East Malartic, Odyssey North, Odyssey South and East Gouldie.
+The Odyssey Mine, now under construction, will develop the continuity of the deposit in the Canadian Malartic and Barnat pits through known underground mineralized zones.
 We will become one of Canada’s largest underground gold mines.
 We are located approximately 3 km east of the entrance to the Town of Malartic.

 AT THE PEAK OF OPERATIONS